koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+      --archive string                           Archive ID to deploy
+      --archive-builder string                   Builder to use, either "buildpack" (default) or "docker" (default "buildpack")
+      --archive-buildpack-build-command string   Buid command
+      --archive-buildpack-run-command string     Run command
+      --archive-docker-args strings              Set arguments to the docker command.
+To provide multiple arguments, use the --archive-docker-args flag multiple times.
+      --archive-docker-command string            Set the docker CMD explicitly.
+To provide arguments to the command, use the --archive-docker-args flag.
+      --archive-docker-dockerfile string         Dockerfile path
+      --archive-docker-entrypoint strings        Docker entrypoint
+      --archive-docker-target string             Docker target
       --autoscaling-average-cpu int              Target CPU usage (in %) to trigger a scaling event.
 Set to 0 to disable CPU autoscaling.
       --autoscaling-average-mem int              Target memory usage (in %) to trigger a scaling event.
 Set to 0 to disable memory autoscaling.
       --autoscaling-requests-per-second int      Target requests per second to trigger a scaling event.
 Set to 0 to disable requests per second autoscaling.
       --checks strings                           Update service healthchecks (available for services of type "web" only)
                                                  For HTTP healthchecks, use the format <PORT>:http:<PATH>, for example --checks 8080:http:/health
                                                  For TCP healthchecks, use the format <PORT>:tcp, for example --checks 8080:tcp
                                                  To delete a healthcheck, use !PORT, for example --checks '!8080'

       --docker string                            Docker image
       --docker-args strings                      Set arguments to the docker command.
 To provide multiple arguments, use the --docker-args flag multiple times.
       --docker-command string                    Set the docker CMD explicitly.
 To provide arguments to the command, use the --docker-args flag.
       --docker-entrypoint strings                Docker entrypoint.
 To provide multiple arguments, use the --docker-entrypoint flag multiple times.
       --docker-private-registry-secret string    Docker private registry secret
       --env strings                              Update service environment variables using the format KEY=VALUE, for example --env FOO=bar
                                                  To use the value of a secret as an environment variable, specify the secret name preceded by @, for example --env FOO=@bar
                                                  To delete an environment variable, prefix its name with '!', for example --env '!FOO'

       --git string                               Git repository
       --git-branch string                        Git branch (default "main")
       --git-build-command string                 Buid command (legacy, prefer git-buildpack-build-command)
       --git-builder string                       Builder to use, either "buildpack" (default) or "docker" (default "buildpack")
       --git-buildpack-build-command string       Buid command
       --git-buildpack-run-command string         Run command
       --git-docker-args strings                  Set arguments to the docker command.
 To provide multiple arguments, use the --git-docker-args flag multiple times.
       --git-docker-command string                Set the docker CMD explicitly.
 To provide arguments to the command, use the --git-docker-args flag.
       --git-docker-dockerfile string             Dockerfile path
       --git-docker-entrypoint strings            Docker entrypoint
       --git-docker-target string                 Docker target
       --git-no-deploy-on-push                    Disable new deployments creation when code changes are pushed on the configured branch
       --git-run-command string                   Run command (legacy, prefer git-buildpack-run-command)
       --git-workdir string                       Path to the sub-directory containing the code to build and deploy
   -h, --help                                     help for init
       --instance-type string                     Instance type (default "nano")
       --max-scale int                            Max scale (default 1)
       --min-scale int                            Min scale (default 1)
       --ports strings                            Update service ports (available for services of type "web" only) using the format PORT[:PROTOCOL], for example --port 8080:http
                                                  PROTOCOL defaults to "http".
 Supported protocols are "http", "http2" and "tcp"
                                                  To delete an exposed port, prefix its number with '!', for example --port '!80'

       --privileged                               Whether the service container should run in privileged mode
       --regions strings                          Add a region where the service is deployed.
 You can specify this flag multiple times to deploy the service in multiple regions.
                                                  To update a service and remove a region, prefix the region name with '!', for example --region '!par'
                                                  If the region is not specified on service creation, the service is deployed in fra

       --routes strings                           Update service routes (available for services of type "web" only) using the format PATH[:PORT], for example '/foo:8080'
                                                  PORT defaults to 8000
                                                  To delete a route, use '!PATH', for example --route '!/foo'

       --scale int                                Set both min-scale and max-scale (default 1)
       --skip-cache                               Whether to use the cache when building the service
       --type string                              Service type, either "web" or "worker" (default "web")
 ```

 ### Options inherited from parent commands